 Louisiana has a Good Samaritan law that gives a person legal immunity if they call 911 for an overdose.
 The law applies to someone’s own overdose as well as witnesses to an overdose.
 However, according to state law, the overdose must have resulted from drugs that were legally prescribed for medical purposes.

 Naloxone, the life-saving antidote used to reverse heroin overdoses, became widely available in Louisiana in 2016.
 The expansion allows people to obtain Naloxone as an over-the-counter medication.
 Because of this, more lives can be saved from heroin-related overdoses.

-From intensive residential care to outpatient therapy, Louisiana’s treatment centers offer specialized care to fit the needs of many types of addiction sufferers.
+From intensive residential care to outpatient therapy, Louisiana’s treatment centers offer specialized care for those who struggle with an addiction.